cathaloruaidh/BICEP/README.md

 # BICEP
 A **B**ayesian **I**nference model for **C**ausality **E**valuation in **P**edigrees.

-BICEP uses a Bayesian inference model to evaluate if a variant is causal for a given phenotype based on protein-coding genomic variants.
+BICEP uses a Bayesian inference model to evaluate if a protein-coding genomic variant is causal for a phenotype in a pedigree.
-An overview of the model is given in the figure below.
+An overview of the model is given in the figure below, and a full description is given in the wiki.
 First, BICEP calulates a prior odds for causality (PriorOC) based on genomic annotation information such as allele frequency, deleteriousness, functional consequence, etc.
-Then BICEP calculates a Bayes factor (BF) which measures the likelihood of the pedigree data if the variant is causal for the phenotype versus if it is neutral.
+Then BICEP calculates a Bayes factor (BF) which measures the likelihood of the pedigree data if the variant were causal for the phenotype versus if it were neutral.
 These are combined (on the base 10 logarithmic scale) to get the final posterior odds of causality (logPostOC) which is used to rank the variants.
-The logPostOC is a quantitative metric that is used to rank
+The logPostOC can be used an absolute measure of a variant's causality or to compare the evidence between variants (see example below).

+If you use BICEP, please credit this GitHub repository.